 - Sentence Equivalence

 - Reading Comprehension

 Now, at the heart of GRE® Verbal lies another important topic that you should master i.e GRE® Vocabulary.

-Though you’ll never be directly tested on these words, there are more than 3000 special words that appear in GRE® Verbal questions AND answer choices, called the GRE® words.
+Though you’ll never be directly tested on these words, there are more than 3000 special words that appear in GRE® Verbal question statement AND answer choices.

-Knowing their meaning & context of application is essential to cracking the right answer & scoring high in GRE® Verbal.
+Knowing their meaning and context of application is essential to cracking questions and scoring high in GRE® Verbal.

-The graph below, shows the time spent by students on the 3 topics of Verbal section.
-Most of the time of potential test takers was spent on Reading Comprehension (RC).
-It actually is okay because 10 out of 20 Questions of this section would be based on RC Passages.
-Text Completion (TC) and Sentence Equivalence (SE) comprise the rest of the questions.
+The graph below, shows the time spent by students on the three types of questions in the Verbal section.
+As you see, students spent most of the time on Reading Comprehension (RC) questions.
+Actually it is okay because 10 out of 20 Verbal questions would be based on RC passages.
+Text Completion (TC) and Sentence Equivalence (SE) comprise the rest.